Kaavalan-Limited/docs/README.md

 ###
 	> Public
 A Public List conatins indicators that are publicly accessible to any of the Cybercheck360.com users.
 It has ssome minor configuration to make users to Subscribe to view the Indicators or everyone can View the Indicators.
-Public lists are the best way to share to community and showcase your best efforts of your Threat Hunting and Users can Subscribe to Make better use of it
+Public lists are the best way to share to community and showcase your best efforts of your Threat Hunting and Users can Subscribe to Make better use of it.
+Lists can hold a maximum on 10,000 indicators.

-`Users can also report False Positives and it is visbile to everyone.
-More Falsepositive reports will lead to non trustworthy list and people may not benefit from the list. `
+`Users can report false positives, and these reports are visible to everyone.
+A high number of false positive reports can affect the trustworthiness of your list, potentially leading to reduced interest from users.`

 ###
 	> Private